 At Hotel Habita, alongside the 5th-floor terrace pool, you’ll also find a pool deck serving tapas, hors d’oeuvres, and cocktails.
 Sofitel Mexico City also has an incredible pool area, with floor-to-ceiling windows offering a beautiful view of Mexico City’s skyline.
 Want a more relaxing soak?
 Dip your feet into their hot tub instead!

-Best Restaurants in Mexico City
+Solo Female Friendly Restaurants in Mexico City

 Lardo serves a fusion of Italian and Mexican-inspired dishes all day in the Condesa neighborhood of Mexico City.
 I would especially recommend you visit for brunch, though!
 A variety of sweet and savory breakfast options make this busy restaurant a must-visit, as does its welcoming atmosphere with an open kitchen and large bar!
 Be sure to make a reservation if you want to sit at a table; otherwise, you can try to grab a spot at the bar.